Saints score 5 straight TDs in 35-29 win over Lions

 Kamara accounted for 83 yards on the ground and a seventh TD this season.
 Latavius Murray had 64 yards rushing and two scores.

-Stafford was 17 of 31 for 206 yards with three TDs and an interception.
+Stafford was 17 of 31 for 206 yards with three TDs and an interception on a pass intended for Hockenson in the end zone late in the first half.

+“I wish I would’ve thrown it a couple yards further,” Stafford said.
+“I just underthrew it.”

 INJURIES

-Saints: Thomas, who practiced during the week, missed a third straight game with an ankle injury.
+Saints: OT Ryan Ramczyk left with a concussion.
+Wide receiver and returner Deonte Harris left with an undisclosed injury.
+Thomas, who practiced during the week, missed a third straight game with an ankle injury.
 DE Marcus Davenport (elbow, toe), CB Marshon Lattimore (hamstring), CB Janoris Jenkins (shoulder), TE Jared Cook (groin) and LG Andrus Peat (ankle) were also inactive.

 Lions: CB Desmond Trufant was active for the first time since Week 1, but went out in the third quarter after aggravating injured right hamstring and didn’t return.
 DT Nick Williams left with a shoulder injury.